pseusys/robair-pyified/README.md

   Lab on localization

 ## Roadmap
-1. Finish rewriting nodes in Python.
+1. Finish rewriting nodes in Python3.
 2. Clean `CMakeLists.txt` and `package.xml` for each project.
 3. Test on actual robair.